Managing Flying Risk – Preparing for Flight

 Familiar with the safety equipment?
 Parachute, FLARM, other.

 Weight and balance?
-Aircraft loading limitations inc with water ballast are detailed in the AFM and weighing schedule supported by a cockpit placard.
+Aircraft loading limitations inc with water ballast are detailed in the Aircraft Flight Manual and weighing schedule supported by a cockpit placard.
 Fixed cockpit ballast weights can be used as required.
 When an additional margin of safety is required, eg during type conversion and for inexperienced pilots, an effective cockpit load (say 10-15 kgs) in excess of the placard minimum should be established.

 Rigged correctly?
-Please take a look at the safe rigging information here.
 The Aircraft Flight Manual details how to rig a glider.
+There is additional safe rigging information here.

 Pre-takeoff checks